About

 I'm Thalia, a first-generation Salvadoran American.
 For me, Salvadoran food is all about family and community.

 In San Antonio, I started experimenting and learned to recreate the flavors I grew up with by using local ingredients.
 I mixed Salvadoran recipes with Texas ingredients and cooking styles, finding ways to fit these time-consuming dishes into my busy schedule while working two jobs.
-I didn’t want to eat out every night or rely on fast food just because I was busy.
+Now I’m in Baltimore, still experimenting and improving my recipes.

 You won’t find me on social media for this project.
 I barely have time to cook, let alone post about it.
 Think of these tips as coming from someone right there in the kitchen with you.